Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.82

-But having such enormous size, the leaves were very thin.
-In 2008 still young leaves, which have not yet finished their growth and which appeared on the trees just a week ago, attained enormous size (Fig. 83).
-Svetlana’s hand can be hardly seen behind a young leaf.
-But this is also not all!
-The leaves of Paulownia tomentosa–Imperialis became not only very large, but also a very dense and acquired a beeswax-like coating (Fig. 84).
+But although having such enormous size, the leaves were very thin.
+In 2008 still young leaves, which have not yet finished their growth and which appeared on the trees just a week ago, attained enormous size (Fig. 83): Svetlana’s hand can be hardly seen behind a young leaf.
+That is not all!
+The leaves of Paulownia tomentosa–Imperialis became not only very large, but also very thick and acquired a “beeswax” coating (Fig. 84).

-I would like to pay attention that Paulownia tomentosa–Imperialis blossoms first, and during some period of time these trees are covered with just flowers.
-Only when a flowering season is over, buds develop on the branches and the first leaves appear.
-Thus, by the time when a tree has its first young leaves, fruits have already been growing stormily on branches.
+I would like to draw attention to the fact that Paulownia tomentosa–Imperialis blossoms ap-pear first, and for some period of time just flowers cover these trees.
+Only when the flowering season is over do buds develop on the branches and the first leaves appear.
+Thus, by the time the tree has its first young leaves; fruits are already growing on its branches.
 It happened like this in 2005 in 2006, in 2007 and also in 2008!

-Despite the fact that in 2005 the size of leaves and fruits of our Paulownia tomentosa–Imperialis was unbelievable for Paulownias out of the boundaries of our domain, in 2008 both the leaves and the fruits are already bigger than they were in 2005.
-Just look at the pictures and compare the size of leaves and fruits of Paulownia tomentosa–Imperialis in 2005 with those of 2008!!!
+Despite the fact that in 2005 the size of leaves and fruits of our Paulownia tomentosa–Imperialis was unbelievable compared with Paulownias that grow outside our domain, in 2008 both the leaves and the fruits are bigger than they were in 2005.
+Just look at the pictures and compare the size of leaves and fruits of Paulownia tomentosa–Imperialis in 2005 with those of 2008!

 Paulownia's enormous leaves in 2008